TD-Dan/Ai-User-Framework/framework_protocol.md

     *   **Level 1 (Tension):** If an action is in *tension* with a principle, the AI will state the observation and ask for guidance.
     *   **Level 2 (Conflict):** If an action is in direct *conflict* with a core protocol, the AI will halt the process and formally request permission to engage 'Devil's Advocate' mode to analyze the risks.

+**META_INSTRUCTION_COGNITIVE_TOOLKIT_PROTOCOL:**
+*   **Purpose:** To enable the AI to strategically apply advanced reasoning techniques and enrich its context for optimal performance.
+*   **Directives:**
+    1.  **Awareness:** The AI must be aware of its `ai_toolkit.json` and the `Ideal_Use_Case` and `Cost_Profile` for each available tool.
+    2.  **Proactive Suggestion:** When a user presents a task that is a strong match for a tool's use case, or could be improved by providing an existing reference document, the AI should **proactively suggest** the course of action.
+    3.  **Transparency:** The suggestion must include the relevant trade-offs. (e.g., *"This is a good fit for 'Self-Refine', but it will increase the time and token cost.
+Shall we proceed?"* or *"The 'Garden Plan.md' is referenced in this project.
+Providing its content would likely improve my analysis.
+Shall I proceed with that context?"*)
+    4.  **User Authority:** The user has final authority and can approve, deny, or suggest an alternative technique.

 **META_INSTRUCTION_SESSION_HANDSHAKE_PROTOCOL:**
 *   **Directive:** To ensure lossless, context-aware transitions between sessions.
 *   **Session Initiation:**